AdobeDocs/advertising.nl-NL/help/search-social-commerce/tools/objective-upload-to-networks.md

    Deze optie is alleen beschikbaar als uw adverteerderaccount is geconfigureerd voor gebruik van hybride optimalisatie.
 Neem contact op met het accountteam van de Adobe om hybride optimalisatie in te schakelen.

-1. (Adverteerders met [!DNL Google Ads] accounts die zaken doen in de Europese Economische Ruimte (EER) of het Verenigd Koninkrijk (VK); facultatief) Als u van gebruikers in de EER en het VK toestemming hebt gekregen om hun gegevens voor reclamedoeleinden te uploaden, schakelt u het selectievakje naast **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+1. (Adverteerders met [!DNL Google Ads] accounts die zaken doen in de Europese Economische Ruimte (EER) of het Verenigd Koninkrijk (VK); facultatief) Als u toestemming van gebruikers in de EER en het VK hebt verzameld om hun gegevens voor reclamedoeleinden te uploaden, schakelt u het selectievakje naast **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

 1. Klik op **[!UICONTROL Save]**.